There are many reasons why you might require a UK visitor visa to come to the UK, from seeing the sights to seeing friends or family.

 It may be that the visitor visa is not appropriate and alternative immigration options will need to be considered.
 For example, the permitted paid engagement visa may apply if a UK company is paying you to come to the UK as an expert in your profession.

-Visitors should also prepare to travel with supporting documents in the event of questioning by UK border officials.
+Visitors should also prepare to travel with supporting documents as they may be asked to present proof of eligibility by UK border officials.

 How long does a UK visitor visa last?